Empirical Design in Reinforcement Learning: Observational experiments

 \section{Observational experiments}

-We start with a simple observational study of a single agent interacting with an environment.
-Only once we have mastered the art of observation can we begin to design controlled experiments to understand the properties of our agents and their underlying learning systems.
-In an observational study, we---the experimenters---do not attempt to control the outcome of the study.
-A classic example is the ``bakeoff''-style of experiment, where several baseline algorithms are tested across several benchmark environments.
-The results of such a study lay the groundwork for identifying questions of interest for further experimentation.
+We start with a simple observational study of a single agent interacting with its environment.

-Because much experimentation and observation in RL occurs in deterministic simulation, we as researchers have a far greater degree of control in the design of our experiments than most natural sciences.
+Because much experimentation and observation in reinforcement learning occurs in deterministic computer simulations, we as researchers have a far greater degree of control in the design of our experiments than most natural sciences.
 This control can often become distracting and cause us to lose sight of our original goals as empiricists.
 As such, throughout this paper we will reference parallels to other fields of empirical science in order to provide grounding for our empirical practices and to build intuition.

 \begin{myexample} Imagine an animal learning laboratory where we study how quickly rats can learn to navigate a maze.
 We place an individual rat in the maze and record some demographic details; its height, weight, age, sex, and so on.
 We then observe the rat's behavior as it begins to explore its environment and learns to obtain a block of cheese at the end of the maze.
 Throughout, we measure time-to-completion, the number of wrong turns taken, and some qualitative measures such as the perceived frustration of the rat throughout its learning process.